Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Essential Role of probe state

 One can find that the variance of the phase generator $\mathcal{H}$ becomes maximized when the initial state $|\psi\rangle $ is an equally weighted superposition of the eigenvectors $|\lambda_{\rm max}\rangle$ and $|\lambda_{\rm min}\rangle$ with $\lambda_{\rm max}$ and $\lambda_{\rm min}$ the maximum and minimum eigenvalues of $\mathcal{H}$, respectively~\cite{giovannetti2006quantum,pang2014quantum}, i.e.,

 where $\phi$ is an arbitrary relative phase.
 Thus the maximal QFI is~\cite{pang2014quantum}

-An important observation is that $|\psi\rangle$ can be a maximal entangled state for a many-body system, e.g., GHZ state and NOON state.
+An important observation is that $|\psi\rangle$ can be a maximal entangled state for a many-body or continuous-variable system, e.g., GHZ state and NOON state.
 For a parametric encoding about the $x$-axis, i.e., $\mathcal{H}=J_x$ of a high-spin system, the relevant GHZ state is

-where $|j,m\rangle_x$ is the eigenstate of the collective spin operators $J_x$ with eigenvalue $m$ and $N=2j$.
-It suggests that the superposed state in Eq.~(\ref{psi}) with maximally departed distribution in eigenspace, e.g., the GHZ state, can be generated by constructing two distinct evolution paths.
-This idea can be carried out through the measurement on the ancillary qubit in this work, by which a polarised state can be transformed to be a GHZ state.
+where $|j,m\rangle_x$ is the eigenstate of the collective spin operators $J_x$ with eigenvalue $m$, $-j\leq m\leq j$, and $N=2j$.
+It suggests that the superposed state in Eq.~(\ref{psi}) with a maximally departed distribution in eigenspace can be generated by constructing two parallel evolution paths.
+In this work, this idea is carried out through the measurement on the ancillary qubit, by which a polarized state can be transformed to be a GHZ state.